MozillaFoundation/mofo-example-app/CONTRIBUTING.md

 - Try not to pollute your pull request with unintended changes – keep them simple and small.
 If possible, squash your commits.
 - Try to share which browsers and devices your code has been tested in before submitting a pull request.
 - If your PR resolves an issue, include **closes #ISSUE_NUMBER** in your commit message (or a [synonym](https://help.github.com/articles/closing-issues-via-commit-messages)).

+## Instrumentation (Metrics)

+- We use Google Analytics Event Tracking to measure user interactions we are interested in understanding.
+An example of how to do this can be seen in `app/components/LabeledField.jsx` and `app/mixins/Entry.js`.
+- Google Analytics account ID is set in `app/public/index.html`